Up a tree…

 He said the dog was off leash because he was a year old and “needed to get better off leash”.

 I reiterated how scared I had been to see him coming down the trail without an owner in sight.
 How completely our of control he was, chasing turkeys (what turkeys? asked the guy).
 That after I got out of the tree, the fun of my run was ruined, now wondering at what point his dog was going to come back down the trail and barrel towards me.
-I told him that my dog was 3 years old before she could be let off leash in an unfenced area and I understood how much it sucks to be at the end of the leash on a dog you want to set free.
+I told him that my dog was three years old before she could be let off leash in an unfenced area, and I understood how much it sucks to be at the end of the leash on a dog you want to set free.

 Then something magical happened.

 I had been heard.
 I didn’t get that by lecturing.
 I shared how I was feeling.
-I was honest about how scared I was back there on the trail when I decided to climb down that tree and move forward on the trail.
+I was honest about how scared I was back there on the trail when I decided to climb down that tree and later to move forward on the trail.
 Talking about my actual feelings was a scary, vulnerable thing to do.
 It’s easier to be mad and angry – especially when you know you are in the right.
-But, in the end, I got an apology and what I really wanted – their dog on a leash and perhaps a better understanding of how their decision to let their dog off a leash (against the rules) affected someone else’s experience on the trail in an extremely negative way.
+But, in the end, I got an apology and what I really wanted: their dog on a leash and perhaps a better understanding of how their decision to let their dog off a leash (against the rules) affected someone else’s experience on the trail in an extremely negative way.

 Of course…on a beautiful spring morning that wasn’t the only dog I encountered.
 Yet another person decided that their “has no recall but he’s friendly so it’s ok” off leash dog was allowed on the no dogs allowed trail.
 I was mugged by a large chocolate lab who followed the predictable pattern of “Come Fido!
 Come!
 Oh…well…he’s friendly”, as the dog ran towards me barking, stopping at the last-minute to sniff me while continuing to ignore his owner.
 I did my “normal thing” which is to